 The Transplant House of Cleveland board is comprised of very committed volunteers, each of whom has been touched by organ transplantation and the special patients and family members whose lives are changed by that gift of life.
 With many hundreds of families coming to Cleveland each year for evaluation and surgery, each of us believes it is time for Cleveland to create its own home-away-from-home for transplant patients and their families.

-With a successful 25 year career in experiential marketing, Marty leads MC Advisors in planning and executing designed solutions for marketing and communication for their clients.
-Prior to MC Advisors, he was Senior Vice President and Chief Marketing Officer of DDR Corp. in Beechwood Ohio a publicly traded Real Estate Investment Trust.
+With a successful 25 year career in marketing, Marty is the Chief Operating Officer of NeverBounce an email industry leading SaaS company in Beachwood Ohio and is responsible for it's day to day operations.
+Prior to NeverBounce he was Senior Vice President and Chief Marketing Officer of DDR Corp. in Beechwood Ohio a publicly traded Real Estate Investment Trust.

 A graduate of Ohio University, Marty received a liver transplant at Cleveland Clinic in 2005 and knows first-hand what it means to need housing while receiving medical care.

 ART THOMSON, Treasurer.
 For more than 25 years, Art Thomson has been working in healthcare – most of this time in organ transplantation.
 Art has shown tremendous support for all local donation-related initiatives at both Lifebanc and within the Cleveland Clinic Health System.
 Currently, the Administrator for the Digestive Disease Institute and the Transplant Center at Cleveland Clinic, Art recently served as Treasurer for the United Network for Organ Sharing (UNOS).